jbhopkins/bioxtasraw/docs/source/tutorial/section1.rst

     list item will be highlighted.

 #.
 You can save the workspace by going to File->Save Workspace.
 This will save all
-    of the scattering profiles, IFT curves, and SEC curves.
+    of the scattering profiles, IFT curves, and Series curves.
 These will all be loaded again when you load the workspace.

     *   *Note:* This does not save the settings!